ec865/github-visits/README.md

 ## Introduction

-This Python script allows you to count the number of visitors to a GitHub profile page.
+This Python code allows you to count the number of visitors to a GitHub profile page.
 It is a simple and lightweight tool that can be useful for tracking the popularity of your GitHub profile.

 ## Prerequisites

-Before you can use this script, you need to have Python installed on your system.
+Before you can use this script, you need to have an AWS Lambda Function running Python.
+Additionally, make sure to create a relevant DynamoDB table and configure API Gateway.

 ## Usage